Footbodds Logo

 Performance Summary

-Sporting Braga's home advantage is 0.31 points per game, suggesting balanced performance regardless of venue.
-The team averages 1.75 points at home compared to 1.44 points away.
+Sporting Braga's home advantage is 0.51 points per game, indicating that the team significantly benefits from playing in front of their home supporters.
+The team averages 2.09 points at home compared to 1.58 points away.

 Average Goals per Match